-Discover a wide variety of indoor and outdoor attraction in the Ullswater valley, all within easy reach from Rheged with indoor cinema and outdoor play or National Trust Aira Force waterfall with its exquisite tumbling waterfall, red squirrels trails and outdoor adventure play including the Fairy Circle and various other themed walking trails.
+Discover a wide variety of indoor and outdoor attraction in the Ullswater Valley, all within easy reach from Rheged with indoor cinema and outdoor play.
+Alternatively, visit National Trust's Aira Force Waterfall with its exquisite tumbling waterfall, red squirrels trails, outdoor adventure play including the Fairy Circle and various other themed walking trails.

 Nearby Dalemain Historic Mansion is one of the most beautiful and impressive stately houses in the North West of England.
 The finely dressed pink stone of its Georgian façade glows magnificently in the sunlight.
 Yet hidden behind the ordered geometry of its Palladian architecture is the story of its past.
 Explore the historic gardens famous for its rose gardens, blue Himalayan poppies and the largest Silver Fir tree in the UK.

 The legends of King Arthur remain rooted in the Ullswater and Eden valley history with many local landmarks associated with the lakes myths and legends from Pendragon Castle to the Waterfalls at Aira Force.
 Lowther Castle is a particular gem, built at the turn of the 19th century, Lowther Castle is now one of the most intriguing visitor attractions in the country.
 Dramatic ruins, gardens within gardens, an adventure playground to rival the best in the land.